Gabrielhnm/steamdb-sales-scraping/README.md

 ### Google Sheets
   The data can be viewed [here](https://docs.google.com/spreadsheets/d/1rENYaWXQFyLi_DQuLipdig3HrbjhZvePaSuXeUxs6tk/edit?usp=sharing)

-### ToDo
-- **Scheduling**: Actually the project does not include an automatic scheduling, soon I will make a Workflow to have up to date sales.

 ## Requisites
 To run this project, ensure you have the following: